ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-10-14-augmented-reality-staying-ahead-industry.md

 • Less breakdown time and higher efficiency and production rates because workers know exactly how to fix a machine.
 • Higher employee retention rates and better trained staff.

-In this article, we’ll discuss exactly what augmented reality is, how businesses are using it to improve their metrics, and how your organization can move forward into the future with AR.
+In this article, we'll discuss exactly what augmented reality is, how businesses are using it to improve their metrics, and how your organization can move forward into the future with AR.

 ## A Quick History of Augmented Reality

 The idea of augmented reality has been gestating in university labs for nearly half a century.
-It’s not a new trend or theory.
+It's not a new trend or theory.
 The reason there is a lot of excitement and buzz around augmented reality and similar technology is because the technology necessary to turn theory into application is finally becoming available and affordable.

 For example, the cost of cameras, computers, sensors, and connectivity has decreased in size while increasing in speed, accuracy and resolution.
 Accessing and storing large amounts of data is becoming cheaper and easier.
 All of this making augmented reality a possibility.

 AR is unlikely to replace any of the current technology we have.
-It’s meant to supplement current forms of technology.
-Just like the TV didn’t get rid of the radio, augmented reality won’t get rid of other technologies.
+It's meant to supplement current forms of technology.
+Just like the TV didn't get rid of the radio, augmented reality won't get rid of other technologies.

 ### So what exactly is augmented reality?

-It can be defined as the integration of digital information with the user’s environment in real time.
+It can be defined as the integration of digital information with the user's environment in real time.
 For example, repair and maintenance information about a machine could be seen when you look at a piece of equipment.
 Load capacity of a dump truck could be calculated by the distance between the ground and the bed.

 AR has four distinct tasks:

-1\.
-Capture: The reality that is set to be augmented is captured using a video device.
+1. Capture: The reality that is set to be augmented is captured using a video device.
-2\.
-Identification: Reality is scanned to determine the exact position for where the virtual content should be displayed and embedded.
+2. Identification: Reality is scanned to determine the exact position for where the virtual content should be displayed and embedded.
 Positions can be identified by markers, infrared, GPS, sensors, or lasers.
-3\.
-Processing: As the environment is recognized and identified, the corresponding virtual content is requested from the internet or another database.
+3. Processing: As the environment is recognized and identified, the corresponding virtual content is requested from the internet or another database.
-4\.
-Visualization: A mixed image of real space and virtual content is produced.
+4. Visualization: A mixed image of real space and virtual content is produced.

-It’s important to differentiate augmented reality from virtual reality (VR).
+It's important to differentiate augmented reality from virtual reality (VR).
 Unlike VR, which creates a totally artificial environment, AR simply overlays information in the existing environment.

 ## Industries Using Augmented Reality to Stay Ahead

-We’re going to look at the industries that are likely to gain the most from applying augmented reality to their operations.
+We're going to look at the industries that are likely to gain the most from applying augmented reality to their operations.

 ### Manufacturing